cozy/cozy-apps-registry/README.md

 Official registry URL: `https://apps-registry.cozycloud.cc`

 In order to use our official repository, you need a token for a specific editor.
-To do so, concact us directly at the address contact@cozycloud.cc with a mail using the following title prefix: `[registry]` and provide us these folowing information (not changeable after):
+To do so, contact us directly at the address contact@cozycloud.cc with a mail using the following title prefix: `[registry]` and provide us these folowing information (not changeable after):
 - `slug` of your application
 - `editor` name that you want